research, design, develop, or test microelectromechanical systems (MEMS) devices.

 How long does it take, what degree do you need and more.

-In this requirements guide for Microsystems Engineers, you will find out what do you need to become a Microsystems Engineer and what it takes to become one.
+In this requirements guide for Microsystems Engineers, you will find out what do you need to become a Microsystems Engineer, how hard is it, and what does it take to become one.

 After reading this, you will be able to plan for your future if you want to be a Microsystems Engineer.

-1 common question that we always get is what major or degree do I need to become A Microsystems Engineer or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Microsystems Engineers or what courses do I need to take.

-We did a survey to ask other Microsystems Engineers what did they major in college or university and here are the most popular majors that came up.
+We also asked Microsystems Engineers what did they major in college or university and here are the top 5 most popular majors that came up.